EGR Valves: What They Do, Symptoms & Cleaning or Replacement Costs

 If you’ve concluded that you have a bad EGR valve, you have two choices: clean it, or replace it.

-The most likely reason your EGR valve is malfunctioning is because of carbon, soot, and/or dirt buildup that leads to it being stuck open or closed.
-Simple cleaning usually does resolve the problem.
+The most likely reason your EGR valve is malfunctioning is because of carbon deposits, soot, and/or dirt buildup that leads to it being stuck closed or open.
+Simple cleaning usually resolves the problem.

 However, if the valve is damaged physically, it’s advisable to just replace it.
 EGR valves are generally considered to have a 10-year lifespan.
 So if your valve is around or more than 10 years old, it’s about time you install a new one.